In this Policy:

 Upon receipt of a complaint, or having become aware of an incident, the service provider reserves the right to, as may be applicable:

 - Inform the user’s network administrator of the incident and require the network administrator or network owner to deal with the incident according to this AUP.

-- In the case of individual users, suspend the user’s account and withdraw the user’s network access privileges completely.
+- In the case of individual users, suspend the user’s account and withdraw the user’s network access privileges completely without advance notice.

-- Charge the offending parties for administrative costs as well as for machine and human time lost due to the incident.
+- Charge the offending parties for any administrative costs including any time & materials as may be incurred due to such an incident.

-- Where any additional or special service is required over and above the standard service, a quotation for such additional or special service for use by client must be approved in writing by the client in advance of activation of said service.
+- Where any additional or special service is required over and above the standard service, requests must be detailed in writing and any advice given does not bind the service provider unless and until such service is detailed in a written contract.